 - Of Corpse He's Alive: Well, he tried.

-- One Comic Chapter: No Prospekts, a parody of the chapter Nova Prospekt is one comic; Frohman goes to Nova Prospekt to get combine surgery.
+- One-Paragraph Chapter: No Prospekts, a parody of the chapter Nova Prospekt is one comic; Frohman goes to Nova Prospekt to get combine surgery.
 He is denied access because he does not have an appointment.
 He leaves.

 - Orphaned Punchline: "So anyway, I said to Tony, 'Strider?
 I hardly KNOW 'er!'"